Fahleh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tr "A" "Z" | tr "c" "e": Replaces all characters A and c from input to Z and e respectively. tr -d "cC": Removes all letters c and C from input.
 rev: Reverses it's input
+cat /etc/passwd | cut -d: -f 1,6 | sort: Displays all users and their home directories, sorted by users.